kaust-vislab/introduction-to-docker-for-data-scientists/_episodes/08-running-docker-containers.md

 teaching: 25
 exercises: 15
 questions:
-- "Where do Docker images come from?
+- "Where do Docker images come from?"
 - "How do I run a Docker container based on a Docker image?"
 - "How do I access a running Docker container?"
-- "How do I make my research project files accessible inside a Docker container?
+- "How do I make my research project files accessible inside a Docker container?"
 - "How do a delete a Docker container when I no longer need it?"
 objectives:
 - "Pull a Docker image from DockerHub."